cmbu-tmm-sites/learnsaltstackconfig/content/Config/File_Server/_index.md

 The path is the folder and file name where you want to store the file.
 So in example above the init.sls file will be created in the /base/apache folder.

+You can also run these state files from the CLI on the salt master that is connected to the SaltStack Config via the eAPI Plugin.
+From the CLI you can run a remote execution commmand to run the state file:

+<i>salt '*' state.apply apache saltenv=dev test=True</i>

 There are some state file examples and tips here as well <a href="https://blogs.vmware.com/management/2021/06/getting-started-with-saltstack-config-part-1-creating-state-files.html">Getting Started with SaltStack Config: State Files Blog</a>